-AngularJs and Backbone.js are the two popular frameworks to the world of front-end web development over the last few years.
-Both Backbone vs Angular are open-source and used to build dynamic web page applications.
+AngularJs and Backbone.js are the two popular frameworks in the world of front-end web development over the last few years.
+Both Backbones vs Angular is open-source and used to build dynamic web page applications.
 However, there are also many differences between AngularJS and Backbone.
 Here, we will be going to have a detailed discussion on Angular vs Backbone.

 - Two-way data binding process

 - Extending the functionality of HTML attributes with Directives